-- Invisalign Express is about half the cost of standard Invisalign treatment, but your price ultimately depends on your specific dentist, and it’s still usually a little more than remote services like AlignerCo.
+- Invisalign Express is typically about half the cost of standard Invisalign treatment, but your price ultimately depends on your specific dentist, and it’s still usually a little more than remote services like AlignerCo.

 - Just like standard Invisalign treatment, you’ll be able to choose your dentist and receive plenty of one-on-one care, which delivers a more personalized, intensive patient experience than at-home services can provide.

 - Your dentist can affix attachments to your teeth, which can help encourage more complex tooth shifts.

 - Invisalign Express is very limited and can only treat minor misalignments.
 If you have a bite issue or more complicated case, you likely won’t be a good fit.